drocheam/optrace/docs/source/details/color.rst

     3. Normalize, so integral equals 1: :math:`[0.788, 0.190, 0.022]`
     4. Choose one of the three channels with the values from 3. as the probability:
        The R channel gets randomly chosen.
-    5. Use the R primary curve as probability distribution, choose a random wavelength accordingly:
+    5. Use the R primary curve as a probability distribution, choose a random wavelength accordingly:
        :math:`\lambda = 623.91\,` nm gets chosen.
     6. Repeating 4. and 5. by choosing randomly, a spectrum is created, that for many rays converges to the correct sRGB color.